If you train in a gym where the oxygen concentration has been lowered to 16%, your muscles will grow 4-6 times faster than normal.

 I don’t think so.

 For one, these are the results from just one study.
-As I mentioned in The Sherlock Holmes Guide to Separating Fitness Fact from Fiction, one study is not really news.
+One study is not really news.
 It’s only when you get several studies showing the same thing, ideally from different research groups, that it’s worth sitting up and paying attention.

 Researchers have actually been studying the effects of hypoxia on muscle growth for some time.
 But rather than use a hypoxic chamber, they’ve employed a method known as vascular occlusion.